peteroome/peteroome.github.com/_posts/2014-05-21-two-sentence-summaries.md

 *Note: Rob and I had an Americano each.
 Calum opted for a sparkling water.*

-####[Ozone Coffee Roasters](http://www.ozonecoffee.co.uk/), 11 Leonard St, London EC2A 4AQ.
+####[Ozone Coffee Roasters](http://www.ozonecoffee.co.uk/), 11 Leonard St, London, EC2A 4AQ.
 15/05/2014, 11:00am.

 ## Josh Savinson
 *[LinkedIn Profile](https://www.linkedin.com/pub/josh-savinson/22/339/b33)*

-An extremely bright entrepreneur who already has more experience than a man of his age should, having worked within a large number of sectors and positions.
+An extremely bright entrepreneur who already has more experience than a man of his age should, having worked within a number of sectors and positions.
 Josh is self-starter who's strengths lay within marketing technical products.

 *Note: Josh, Rob and I ate lunch together as we discussed what we're all working on and how we're connected.*

-#### [Smiths of Smithfield](http://www.smithsofsmithfield.co.uk/), 67-77 Charterhouse St, London EC1M 6HJ.
+#### [Smiths of Smithfield](http://www.smithsofsmithfield.co.uk/), 67-77 Charterhouse St, London, EC1M 6HJ.
 20/05/2014, 12:30pm.

 ## Duncan Peters